cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 Due to the [leap second events](https://github.com/tendermint/tendermint/issues/7724), it is recommended to use set `Precision` to at least `500ms`.

-The `Precision` is given in milliseconds.
+The `Precision` parameter is given in milliseconds.

 ### `SynchronyParams.MessageDelay`